WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 ### 0.1 Introduction to SigBridgeR

-SigBridgeR (short for Mutational **Sig**nature **Bridge** in **R**) is an R package for screening tumour cell highly associated with mutational signatures from single-cell RNA-seq, bulk expression and mutational signatures phenotype data at pan-cancer level.
+SigBridgeR (short for Mutational **Sig**nature **Bridge** in **R**) is an R package for screening tumor cell highly associated with mutational signatures from single-cell RNA-seq, bulk expression and mutational signatures phenotype data at pan-cancer level.
 It is based on the R package [Github-sunduanchen/Scissor](https://github.com/sunduanchen/Scissor), [Github-Qinran-Zhang/scAB](https://github.com/Qinran-Zhang/scAB/), [Github-WangX-Lab/ScPP](https://github.com/WangX-Lab/ScPP) and [Github-aiminXie/scPAS](https://github.com/aiminXie/scPAS).

 ------------------------------------------------------------------------